in an abundant manner

 wizened old Mr. Taylor.

 striking change in appearance or character or circumstances

 If my head had been down I would have missed Mr. Taylor’s

 A bigger house had been set on our roof and was imperceptibly pushing us into the ground.

-a song or hymn of mourning composed or performed as a memorial to a dead person
+a song or hymn of mourning as a memorial to a dead person

 His voice enweaved itself through the somber vapors left by the